Sherkaerka/Petes-party/README.md

 ## Testing <a name="testing"></a>

-Please refer to [testing protocol](./TESTING.md) for more information on testing Joe's Garage.
+Please refer to [testing protocol](./TESTING.md) for more information on testing Pete's Party.

 [Back to top](#table-of-contents)